GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

             blob_key = blobstore.create_gs_key(filename)
             return images.get_serving_url(blob_key)

-1. Fetch all `ThumbnailReferences` from Cloud Datastore in reverse date order.
+1. Fetch all `ThumbnailReferences` from Datastore in reverse date order.
     Create an ordered dictionary, calling upon the `get_thumbnail_serving_url` helper function, with the thumbnail serving urls as keys and the `ThumbnailReferences` as values.
 Include the dictionary in